spatil1697/Docker-and-CI-CD-based-web-application-with-a-friendly-and-intuitive-user-interface/README.md

 Login: Users can log in using their credentials, and the verification is checked in the backend using JWT authentication.
 If the user exists in the database, an authentication token is assigned to the user and stored in the browser's local storage for 90 days.
 After 90 days, if the user is still logged in, the authentication token is renewed.

-products: User can select diffrent products and add to cart.
+Products: Users can select different products and add them to their cart.

 Profile: Users can access their profile from the frontend by clicking on their name in the navigation bar.